Bear Grylls OBE is an adventurer, presenter and author.

 Man Vs Wild become the No. 1 cable show in the USA.

 His NBC & National Geographic Channel series, Running Wild with Bear Grylls, has seen him take global stars such as Ben Stiller, Julia Roberts, President Obama & Prime Minister Modi of India on adventures into the wild.

 Furthermore, Bear has also hosted over six seasons of the BAFTA award-winning C4 series, The Island with Bear Grylls, plus the Emmy Award-nominated series Hostile Planet for National Geographic and “You Vs Wild” for Netflix.

 A prolific author, Bear, has written over 85 books, selling over 15 million copies worldwide.

 His first book, ‘Facing Up’, went into the top-10 bestseller list, and was published in the USA as ‘The Kid who climbed Everest’.

 His book ‘Facing the Frozen Ocean’, was short-listed as Sports Book of the Year.

-Bear Grylls – Keynote Speaker
+Bear Grylls – Motivational Speaker